TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instructor: Micah Rentschler, the instructor for this project, will meet with the team weekly to address any questions and attend certain meetings with the customer.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Supervisor/Advisor: Dr. Van Neste, chosen as the supervisor for this project, is a knowledgeable researcher with expertise in various aspects of the capstone project.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Customer: Devcom is the customer for CIRCEBOT.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Customer: Devcom is the customer for CIRCEBOT.
 As a prominent military contractor they are very familiar with projects such as this and will be a great asset to acquire the necessary knowledge to accomplish the goal.

 ###### Team Members